 Right now, I am in Pietermaritzburg, but I have been in South Africa for four days now.
 We are a group of 53 students, including me, which is the biggest group that has ever come here.
-It's pretty crazy, because we're always together! :) But it's a good thing.
-The first three days we spent in Johannesburg.
-We toured Soweto, which is a black township, and many historic spots in the township, including the Apartheid Museum and the Mandela Exhibition.
-Both places were such great learning experiences.
-The white supremacy and segregation during the Apartheid time effected millions of people.
-For me, it was intense to learn about and very eye-opening.
-To be honest, it made me wonder why such a horrible event would happen to such wonderful people.
+It's pretty crazy, because we're always together! :) Bu

 One significant thing that stuck out to me was the category of different people groups at that time: Whites, Blacks, Colored, and Indians/Asians.
 This concept is quite different to me even more, because I was told that I don't fit in any one of those groups, because they consider Chinese as Asian and most people here think I am Chinese.
 The real interesting fact about this time period is that people who were once black became colored and people who were Asian became white and people who were colored became black and all different combinations.
 Depending on what people group you were in was what determined what kind of privilege and power you had.
 Two very important and significant words during that time.
-The Mandela Exhibition at first was a little overwhelming because it had alot of information, but Mandela was a great man who was a true advocate for his people.
-(We also got to pass by the Mandela House).
+The Mand

 We also got to visit one of largest Catholic churches in Jo-burg.
 It was really nice, and one cool thing was that even Bill Clinton had visited it before.
 It also was one of the safe zones when the riots broke out in Soweto, because the police had shot a young boy.